andrewboring/andrewboring.github.io/src/content/wp-letsencrypt.md

 ```

 **Default** Apache Virtualhost Config for Wordpress Multi-site
-Apache will read all .conf files in alphabetical order, and the very first Virtualhost configuration in that order will be the "default" vhost served if none other matches.
-This is important to know if Wordpress coexists with other web applications.
-If you're only running Wordpress Multisite and nothing else, you can put this in your httpd.conf file or in a separate virtualhost config.
-If you have many applications, I'd recommend naming this 00-default.conf or similar to ensure that it is the first one read by Apache (the number "0" comes before the letter "a" in computing).
+Apache will read all .conf files in alphabetical order, and the very first Virtualhost configuration in that order will be the "default" vhost served for a hostname if none other matches.
+Name this  file 00-default.conf or similar to ensure that it is the first one read by Apache (the number "0" comes before the letter "a" in computing) if you have other sites served by Apache.

 ```
 [root@s html]# cat /etc/httpd/conf.d/00-default.conf

+# This rewrites configures all requests to a single challenge root.
 AliasMatch ^/.well-known/acme-challenge/(.*)$ /var/www/html/.well-known/acme-challenge/$1

 SSLStrictSNIVHostCheck off

+# I run Wordpress [grudgingly] out of the wp directory.
+# I keep a few host-specific files under /var/www/html.

 <VirtualHost 198.51.100.57:80>
  ServerName example.com
- #ServerAlias *.example.com
  DocumentRoot /var/www/html/wp
  ServerAdmin goaway@example.com
  ErrorLog logs/example.com-error_log